-When considering applications that involve human subjects it is important for reviewers to keep a number of definitions of terms in mind:
+When considering applications that involve human subjects, it is important for reviewers and researchers to keep a number of definitions of terms in mind:

 Human subjects: A “human subject” is defined as a “living individual about whom an investigator obtains (1) Data through intervention or interaction with the individual, or (2) Identifiable private information.”

 The regulations extend to the use of human organs, tissue and body fluids from individually identifiable human subjects as well as to graphic, written, or recorded information derived from individually identifiable human subjects.
 A subset of research involving human subjects may qualify for the exemption, but justification must be provided

 Children: For purposes of this policy, a child is an individual under the age of eighteen (18) years.

 (1) Patient-oriented research, i.e., research conducted with human subjects (or on the material of human origins such as tissues, specimens and cognitive phenomena) for which an investigator (or colleague) directly interacts with human subjects.
 (Excluded from the definition of patient- oriented research are in vitro studies that utilize human tissues that cannot be linked to a living individual).

 Patient-oriented research includes: (a) mechanisms of human disease, (b) therapeutic interventions, (c) research projects, and (d) development of new technologies; (2) epidemiologic and behavioural studies; or (3) outcomes research and health services research.
 A clinical trial is operationally defined as a prospective biomedical or behavioural study of human subjects that is designed to answer specific questions about biomedical or behavioural interventions.